 The high street store is one that is often tainted with the fact that only addicts to gambling attract.
 Whilst this certainly isn’t the case, it is fair to say that these people do exist.
 The fact that they are in the store allows people who work there the chance to spot this and in turn, offer them help and guidance.

-At the minute there are around 9,000 high street betting shops and number that almost halved since the peak of the 70s and 80s.
+At the minute there are around 9,000 high street betting shops a number that has almost halved since the peak of the 70s and 80s.
 It’s thought that on average around 100 stores close every year and with it, they lose a number of employees and livelihoods.

 There is no doubt that the online industry has a role to play in this, with more people now betting online or via mobile than ever before.
 This trend is only going to continue, but the Back your local bookie campaign, whilst accepting this, merely want to remove the stigma surrounding betting shops and help preserve the hard work that every day people put into running these stores, like any store, and maintain some form of job security.